 The systems theory (Boulding, 1956; von Bertalanffy, 1951) sought to explain the need for a collection of systemic theoretical constructs to address the empirical world prompted the development of systems theory (Dooley, 2022).
-The systems theory helps in understanding the influence of risk management practices on the performance of mining projects in Kwale County, Kenya.
+The systems theory helps in understanding the influence of risk management practices on the performance of road construction projects in Kilifi County, Kenya.
 The systems theory is a theoretical framework for understanding how organizations work (També Bearpark, 2022).
 The systems theory is an interdisciplinary study of systems as they relate to one another within a larger, more complex system (Devereaux, 2022; Swanson, 2022).
 The systems thinking approach helps to consider the entire enterprise while implementing risk management (Rozengard, 2022).
-Therefore, the systems theory provides a relevant underpinning theoretical framework to examine the influence of risk management practices on the performance of mining projects in Kwale County, Kenya.
+Therefore, the systems theory provides a relevant underpinning theoretical framework to examine the influence of risk management practices on the performance of road construction projects in Kilifi County, Kenya.

 The systems theory tries to explain the dynamics of complex and dynamic systems (Petriglieri & Louise Petriglieri, 2022; Reinhard, Sorensen, & Yaeger, 2022).
-The systems theory posits that many of the systems where humans are involved can be classified as (or rather will inevitably become) complex and dynamic systems (Fagan & Maienschein, 2022; Courgeau, 2022).
+The systems theory posits that many of the systems where humans are involved can be classified as (or rather will inevitably become) dynamic systems (Fagan complex and & Maienschein, 2022; Courgeau, 2022).
 The systems theory assumes certain underlying concepts and principles can be applied universally in different fields, even if these fields evolved separately (Dooley, 2022; Rozengard, 2022).
 The systems theory suggests that the study of culture as a dynamic arrangement of objects, including individuals and their values, as they relate to one another, is known as systems theory in social science (Courgeau, 2022; També Bearpark, 2022).
 The interdisciplinary analysis of systems is known as system theory (Petriglieri & Louise Petriglieri, 2022).
-Therefore, the systems theory helps in understanding the influence of risk identification and risk analysis practices on the performance of mining projects in Kwale County, Kenya.
+Therefore, the systems theory helps in understanding the influence of risk identification and risk analysis on the performance of road construction projects in Kilifi County, Kenya.